4.4. Ghosts and hooks

 to_mathint(totalVotes()) == numVoted;

-To be precise, the invariant sumResultsEqualsTotalVotes means that totalVotes equals the number of times a value has changed from false to true in _hasVoted.
+To be precise, the invariant sumResultsEqualsTotalVotes means that totalVotes equals the number of times a value has been stored in _hasVoted.